nama-gatsuo/Leaves/README.md

 * openFrameworks 0.9.8
 * node.js v7.9.0

 It may run in other version of libraries or OS with small modification.
-Because openFrameworks and nodejs can run in multi platform.
-But for node.js it is better to select exact version (v7.9.0) with version management tool such like [ndenv](https://github.com/riywo/ndenv).
+Because openFrameworks and node.js is designed to multi platform.
+But as for node.js it is better to select exact version v7.9.0 with such like [ndenv](https://github.com/riywo/ndenv).

 # Installation
 ## 1. Database setup